 You’ve worked hard your whole life to provide for your family and make your loved ones more secure.
-Without advanced estate planning strategies, much of the significant assets you have accumulated may end up with the IRS and state taxing authorities.
+Without advanced high-net worth estate planning‚ much of the significant assets you have accumulated may end up with the IRS and state taxing authorities.

 A Family Limited Partnership (FLP) is a form of a limited partnership among members of a family.
 The main advantages of forming and funding an FLP involve estate and gift tax savings and asset protection.
 An FLP also allows you to retain control over the transferred assets while enjoying these advantages.

 Once the FLP is established and your assets are transferred to it‚ you can make gifts of limited partnership interests to your children or other beneficiaries.
 This accomplishes several different estate planning objectives simultaneously.

 First‚ the value of each limited partnership interest which you give away decreases the value of your taxable estate and‚ consequently‚ any tax which your heirs would have to pay upon your death.
 The gifts are made using the annual gift tax exclusion‚ so you do not have to pay any gift tax on the transfer.